divyeshunadkat/PARQ/README.md

 PARQ
 ====

+PARQ is an automatic parallelization engine for array modifying programs specified as a CHC system of constraints.

 Installation
 ============

 Compiles with gcc-7 (on Linux) and clang-1001 (on Mac).
-Assumes preinstalled <a href="https://gmplib.org/">GMP</a>, and Boost (libboost-system1.74-dev) packages.
-Additionally, armadillo package to get candidates from behaviors.
+Requires <a href="https://gmplib.org/">GMP</a>, and <a href="https://www.boost.org/">Boost</a> and <a href="http://arma.sourceforge.net/">armadillo</a> packages to be pre-installed.

-* `cd aeval ; mkdir build ; cd build`
+* `cd parq ; mkdir build ; cd build`
 * `cmake ../`
 * `make` to build dependencies (Z3)
 * `make` (again) to build PARQ

 The binary of PARQ can be found at `build/tools/parq/`.

-Run `parq --help` for the usage info.
+Run `parq --h` for the usage information.

-The tools print `Success ...` if the system is parallelizable.
+The tool prints `Success ...` if the system is parallelizable.

 Benchmarks
 ==========

-Collection of the SMT-LIB2 translations of the CHC systems can be found at `bench_parq`.
-PARQQ is expected to parallelize these systems.
+PARQ is expected to parallelize the SMT-LIB2 translations of the CHC systems in `bench_parq`.